Royals vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Tyler Mahle (1-2) for his fifth start of the season.
+- The Twins' Pablo Lopez (1-2) will make his sixth start of the season.

 |Opponent